|

 about a dozen indentures with the finger on the top; put a small piece

-of butter in each, and sift over the whole one tablespoonful of sugar mixed
+of butter in each, and sift over the whole one tablespoon of sugar mixed

-with one teaspoonful of cinnamon.
+with one teaspoon of cinnamon.
 Let this stand for a second rising; when

 perfectly light, bake in a quick oven fifteen or twenty minutes.